IP Ingress Protection.

 ATEX protection by intrinsic safety, II 2 G Ex ia IIB/IIC T4 or T6.

-IP65 valves out doors.
+IP65 valves outdoors.

 Caution: Typically the IP rating relates to the DIN connector and the solenoid coil when correctly assembled and installed with the correct size cable / clamp.
-However water ingress can still occur between the solenoid coil and the solenoid tube.
+However, water ingress can still occur between the solenoid coil and the solenoid tube.

 IP65 rate means that items can stay outdoor because can face some low pressure jets of water and moisture for a certain period of time.
-Indeed IP65 test is not carried on for infinitive time.
+Indeed, IP65 test is not carried on for infinitive time.
 Third party labs, according to what norms say, carry on the test for some minutes.

 Hence, the definition of IP65 itself let user think about a shelter for prolonging life towards infinitive outdoor time.

-We must remind that materials in general get aged more quickly outdoor than indoor because atmospheric agents.
+We must remind that materials in general get aged more quickly outdoor than indoor because of atmospheric agents.